 Archbishop Fiorenza Plaza

-The Archdiocese of Galveston-Houston is moving forward to complete the master plan for Sacred Heart Co-Cathedral first developed over two decades ago, redeveloping the block directly south of the Co-Cathedral to bring new community green space to downtown Houston.
-A $1 million gift given in August 2023 from the Kinder Foundation will help the Archdiocese complete this vision.
+The Archdiocese of Galveston-Houston is executing the master plan for Sacred Heart Co-Cathedral first developed over two decades ago, redeveloping the block directly south of the Co-Cathedral to bring new community green space to downtown Houston.
+A $1 million gift given in August 2023 from Kinder Foundation helped the Archdiocese complete this vision.

-After responding to numerous challenges over the last 15 years, the Archdiocese of Galveston-Houston is moving forward to complete the master plan for Sacred Heart Co-Cathedral first developed over two decades ago.
-The Archdiocese will redevelop the block directly south of the Co-Cathedral (across St. Joseph Parkway) and rename it The Archbishop Joseph Fiorenza Plaza, named for the late Archbishop of Galveston-Houston who constructed the Co-Cathedral of the Sacred Heart 15 years ago.
+The Archdiocese redeveloped the block directly south of the Co-Cathedral (across St. Joseph Parkway) and renamed it The Archbishop Joseph Fiorenza Plaza for the late Archbishop of Galveston-Houston who constructed the Co-Cathedral of the Sacred Heart.

-Made possible in part by the $1 million Kinder Foundation grant, the plaza will increase parking and accessibility to the Co-Cathedral while bringing new green space for community gatherings to downtown Houston.
+Made possible in part by the $1 million Kinder Foundation grant, the plaza increases parking and accessibility to the Co-Cathedral while bringing new green space for community gatherings to downtown Houston.

-Fiorenza Plaza will encompass about 60,000 total square feet, with new trees and 6,000 square feet of public green space in the northeast corner of the block.
-The public gathering space will have a 12’ x 24’ pavilion, and altogether the gathering space will be capable of accommodating 200 people.
-144 new parking spaces will also be added.
-The project broke ground on December 18, 2023.
+Fiorenza Plaza encompasses about 60,000 total square feet, with new trees and 6,000 square feet of public green space in the northeast corner of the block.
+The public gathering space has a 12’ x 24’ pavilion, and altogether the gathering space can accommodate 200 people.
+144 new parking spaces were also added.
+The project broke ground on December 18, 2023, and was completed in 2024.

 sacredhearthouston.org